deiucanta/chatpad/README.md

 ## Credits

-- Mantine - A fully featured React component library
+- [ToDesktop](https://todesktop.com) - A simple way to make your web app into a beautiful desktop app
-- DexieJS - A Minimalistic Wrapper for IndexedDB
+- [DexieJS](https://dexie.org) - A Minimalistic Wrapper for IndexedDB
-- ToDesktop - A simple way to make your web app into a beautiful desktop app
+- [Mantine](https://mantine.dev) - A fully featured React component library